mizutanilab/RecView/README.md

     <UL>
       <LI>We use file names beginning with alphabet characters followed by sequential frame number, such as 'q0005.tif' for frame #5.</LI>
       <LI>Place a dark-field image 'dark.tif' in the dataset folder.</LI>
-      <LI>Prepare a paprameter file 'output.log' in plain text format (an example is given in the test dataset).
+      <LI>Prepare a paprameter file 'output.log' in plain text format.
+You can find examples in the docs folder and also in the test dataset.
 This file has four fields:<BR>
 <pre>
 frame#      time(msec)     angle(deg) 0=flatfield/1=sample
 00001       00012.46900    000.0000        0